rhomita/jerks-town/README.md

 # Jerk's Town
-Game made in 6 hours where you have to kill guys that are wearing a facemask in a wrong way.
+It's a parody game made in 6 hours where you have to kill guys that are wearing a facemask in a wrong way.
+It's just a parody and it is not trying to give any message whatsoever.

 Play [here](https://rhomita.itch.io/jerks-town)